bcgov/Technology-Code-of-Practice/README.md

 [/end UK exemplars]

-### 5. Reuse technology and use open source

-Improve transparency and accountability while reducing duplication by reusing technology and using open source.

-To meet point 5 of the Technology Code of Practice your plan or design must show you have considered reusing technology and using open source.

-You’ll have to explain how you’re meeting point 5 as part of the digital investment process or any limitations you’ve encountered that prevented you from achieving this.

 #### How open source differs from open standards
 Open source is a way of developing and distributing software.
 The code is often written collaboratively, and it can be downloaded, used and changed by anyone.